ietf-rats-wg/eat/draft-ietf-rats-eat.md

 When there is variation between CBOR and JSON, the JC<> CDDL generic defined in {{CDDL_for_CWT}}.

 This CDDL uses, but doesn't define Submodule or nested tokens because the definition for these types varies between CBOR and JSON and the JC<> generic can't be used to define it.
-The submodule claim is the one place that that a CBOR token can be nested inside a JSON token and vice versa.
+The submodule claim is the one place where a CBOR token can be nested inside a JSON token and vice versa.
 Encoding-specific definitions are provided in the following sections.

 ~~~~CDDL